Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Learning species interactions addressing geographic and taxonomic bias

 \subsection{Posterior computation}

-Since the posterior distribution of model parameters does not have a closed form, we approximate it using Markov Chain Monte Carlo (MCMC).
+We sample from the posterior distribution of model parameters using Markov Chain Monte Carlo (MCMC).
 Here we describe the algorithm at a high-level, but all details are included in Supplement \ref{supp_sec:MCMC}.
-All code for simulations and analyses will be made publicly available at the first author's Github page.

-At each MCMC step, the entries of the true interaction matrix corresponding to recorded interactions are set to 1.
-Entries corresponding to interactions that were not recorded are set to 1 or 0 with weights resembling the current values of \cref{eq:model_probinter} while reflecting that an unrecorded interaction among species that co-existed in multiple studies is more likely to be impossible.
-The parameters of the interaction model in \cref{eq:model_probinter} are updated using the P\'olya-Gamma data augmentation scheme of \cite{Polson2013bayesian} under which P\'olya-Gamma random variables are drawn for all $n_\birds \times n_\plants$ pairs, conditional on which posterior distributions of logistic model parameters are normally distributed.
-All variance parameters are updated from inverse gamma distributions, and the parameters of continuous traits and the probability of detection have normal conditional posterior distributions.
-To update the parameters of the models for binary traits, we again employ that P\'olya-Gamma data augmentation, draw values from P\'olya-Gamma distributions for each unit and each binary covariate, and sample the parameters from their normal conditional posterior distributions.
-The latent factors from each set of species inform the probability of interaction, the species' covariates, and their probability of being detected, and are therefore included in a number of continuous and binary models.
-Despite their complicated form, conditional on all other parameters and the P\'olya-Gamma draws for the interactions and the binary covariates, the latent factors have normal conditional posterior distributions.
-Updates for the parameters in the increasing shrinkage prior are adapted to our setting from \cite{Legramanti2019}.
-To update the probability of detecting a given species we perform Metropolis-Hastings steps where the proposal distribution is a Beta distribution centered at the current value.
-Despite the large number of parameters to be updated in this fashion ($n_\birds + n_\plants$), we have found that these updates require minimal tuning.
-We update the parameters $\rho_\latB, \rho_\latP$ in a similar manner.
-Missing covariate values are common in our data set, but their imputation is based directly on \cref{eq:model_covariates}.
+At each MCMC step, the entries of the true interaction matrix for pairs with a recorded interaction are set to 1.
+The remaining entries are set to 1 or 0 with weights resembling the current values of \cref{eq:model_probinter} while reflecting that an unrecorded interaction among species that co-existed in multiple studies is more likely to be impossible.
+The parameters of the interaction model in \cref{eq:model_probinter} are updated using the P\'olya-Gamma data augmentation scheme under which P\'olya-Gamma random variables are drawn for all $n_\birds \times n_\plants$ pairs, conditional on which the posterior distributions of model parameters are normally distributed \citep{Polson2013bayesian}.
+Parameters of the models for binary traits are updated similarly.
+Despite the involvement of the latent factors in all submodels, the latent factors have normal posterior distributions conditional on all other quantities.
+Updates for the parameters in the increasing shrinkage prior are adapted to our setting from \cite{Legramanti2020}.
+Species' detectability scores are updated employing Metropolis-Hastings steps with a Beta proposal distribution centered at the current value.
+Despite the large number ($n_\birds + n_\plants$) of parameters updated this way, these updates required minimal tuning.
+The parameters $\rho_\latB, \rho_\latP$ are updated similarly.
+Imputation of missing covariate values is based on \cref{eq:model_covariates}.